PhoenixPan/Databases/README.md

 ## Quick pickup

-**Don't use primary key outside the technical scope, such as for employee IDs (What if your boss wants an ID of 8888?).**
+**Don't use primary key for non-technical purpose, such as using it as employee ID (What if your boss wants an ID of 8888?).**